-Marmon Mok partnering with Exigo Architects were selected by the City of El Paso’s Library and Parks & Recreation Department to design three unique facilities: Alameda Recreational Center & Library, Chamizal Recreational Center & Library, and the Lomaland Recreational Center as part of their 2012 Quality of Life Bond.
+Marmon Mok, partnering with Exigo Architects, was selected by the City of El Paso’s Library and Parks & Recreation Department to design three unique facilities: Alameda Recreational Center & Library, Chamizal Recreational Center & Library, and the Lomaland Recreational Center as part of their 2012 Quality of Life Bond.
 All three facilities are of similar size with the same programmatic requirements, except for Lomaland which will not support a Library.
 When completed the facilities are to provide their respective communities with new services for years to come.

 The Lomaland Recreational Center is sited in a newer and less densely populated area of El Paso.
 Encompassing a variety of exercise spaces including: a double Gymnasium, Cardio Weights Room, Auxiliary Gymnasium, Game Space, Multi-purpose Fitness, Public Library, Multi-purpose Community Room, Library, and an outdoor courtyard.
 The project is to be built within the Lomaland community park, which has many graceful trees and is a hub of leisure activity for the community.
 Sensitively siting the building, which will serve as a backdrop to the park, the design’s shallow sloped roofs and material choices addresses both the topography and materials found of El Paso’s beautiful landscape.